-You may equate smoking mostly with physical ailments and improving those conditions once quitting cigarettes.
-What we don't see enough of is discussions about the mental aspects to smoking and related functions with smoking cessation.
+You may equate smoking mostly with physical ailments and by that improving those conditions once quitting cigarettes.
+What we don't see enough of is discussions about the mental aspects of smoking and related functions with smoking cessation.

 When we talk about wellbeing and quitting smoking, we seldom hear about direct mental health connections.
 Statistics here in Australia continually show 32% of those with mental illness smoke cigarettes.
 This increases exponentially to 73% when the person shows signs of psychosis or schizophrenia.